Newish0/seng468-day-trading/services/stock-price/README.md

 Implements `/stockPrices` and consumes from `stock_prices_exchange` to update list of stock prices in memory.

+When consuming a message which does not have `stock_name` or `current_price`, then it will remove the stock from the price list.

 ## Running the Service

 1. Ensure you have Rust and Cargo installed.